klevdiamanti/MS_targeted/README.md

 #### output_dir
 An existing or not existing output directory where all the output files will be written.
 Please note that if the directory exists it will be overwritten.
 ## Citation
 Klev Diamanti, Marco Cavalli, Gang Pan, Maria João Pereira, Chanchal Kumar, Stanko Skrtic, Manfred Grabherr, Ulf Risérus, Jan W Eriksson, Jan Komorowski and Claes Wadelius (2019).
 "Intra- and inter-individual metabolic profiling highlights carnitine and lysophosphatidylcholine pathways as key molecular defects in type 2 diabetes".
-Accepted - Scientific Reports.
+Scientific Reports 9(1):9653.